 Proper first aid for feet or any other part of the body can greatly reduce the risk of a small problem becoming much worse.

-Injuries to your foot or ankle are frequent.
+Injuries to your foot or ankle are frequent and common.
 They range from stubbing a toe to fracturing an ankle.
-Whenever you sustain an injury to your foot or ankle, think R.I.C.E. – rest, ice, compression and elevation.
-Apply ice and elevate your feet as soon as possible.
-Along with rest and gentle compression this reduces bleeding and subsequent swelling of the damaged tissues.
-Don’t apply heat to an injury for at least 36 hours after it occurs.
+Whenever you sustain an injury to your foot or ankle, think R.I.C.E. — rest, ice, compression, and elevation.
+Always apply ice and elevate your feet as soon as possible.
+Along with rest and gentle compression, this reduces bleeding and subsequent swelling of the damaged tissues.
+Never apply heat to an injury for at least 36 hours after the injury occurs.

-Cuts on the foot are best treated by thoroughly cleaning the area with an antibacterial soap, such as Dial, and then applying an antiseptic like Merthiolate or Betadine.
-The cut should be kept covered with sterile gauze dressing until a scab is well-formed, usually several days.
-If the cut is bleeding heavily, elevate the leg and apply firm pressure with gauze directly on the cut for about 20 minutes.
-This usually will allow the bleeding to stop.
-If the bleeding continues, or if it is a puncture wound, get professional help.
+Cuts on the foot are best treated by thoroughly cleaning the area with an antibacterial soap such as Dial, and then applying an antiseptic like Merthiolate or Betadine.
+The cut should be kept covered with sterile gauze dressing until a scab is well-formed, which normally takes several days.
+If the cut is bleeding heavily, elevate the leg, and apply firm pressure with gauze directly on the cut for about 20 minutes.
+This helps to slow the bleeding and eventually bring it to a stop.
+In the case that elevation doesn’t help and bleeding continues, or if it is a puncture wound, contact A Step Ahead Foot & Ankle Center to speak to a foot specialist immediately!

-If you have a cut or sore on your foot that is red and swollen, with drainage coming from it, then it is probably infected.
-First soak the area for 20 minutes in warm water, with two tablespoons of Epsom salts or table salt added for each gallon of water.
-Do this frequently, four to six times a day.
+If you have a cut or sore on your foot that is red, swollen, and has liquids draining out of it, then it is most likely infected.
+First, soak the area for 20 minutes in warm water with two tablespoons of Epsom salts or table salt added per gallon of water.
+Repeat this treatment frequently, four to six times a day.
 Keep the area covered with sterile gauze between soaks.
-If you find that the condition is not improving after one day, or if you see any red streaks going up the foot or leg, or if you have any soreness behind the knee or in the groin area, professional attention is needed immediately to get the infection under control.
-Infections are a serious matter and should be dealt with promptly.
+If you find that the condition is not improving after one day, if you see any red streaks going up the foot or leg, or if you have any soreness behind the knee and/or groin area, seek professional attention immediately from the foot and ankle specialists at A Step Ahead Foot & Ankle Center to get the infection under control.
+Infections are a serious matter, and should be dealt with promptly.
 Failure to have proper treatment of a minor infection may allow it to develop into a life-threatening situation.
-Do not delay!
+Call us today if you have a cut or sore that is not healing!

 ASA Treatment Facilities